 Tuasan Falls is arguably the best waterfall on Camiguin Island!
 It’s not quite as popular as Katibawasan Falls but it’s without a doubt an adventure not to be missed during your visit to the island.

-I have put together this adventure guide of Tuasan Falls Camiguin including how to get there, how much it costs and what to expect!
+I have put together this adventure guide to Tuasan Falls Camiguin including how to get there, how much it costs and what to expect when you arrive.

-Tuasan Falls is located in Catarman on Camiguin Island.
+Tuasan Waterfall is located along the Looc River in Catarman on Camiguin Island.

-From the main tourist area of Mambajao, it’s approximately a 30-minute drive to reach Tuasan Falls Camiguin.
+From the main tourist area of Mambajao, it’s approximately a 30-minute drive to reach these falls.

-The best way to get to Tuasan Falls is to rent a scooter in Mambajao and make your own way to this amazing Camiguin tourist spot.
+The best way to get here is to rent a scooter in Mambajao and make your own way to this amazing waterfall in Catarman.

 Alternatively, there are tricycles and jeepney options available to get around Camiguin Island.
 A 30-minute tricycle ride from Mambajao to Catarman will cost around 200 pesos whereas the jeepney is only 40-50 pesos.

 TUASAN FALLS ENTRANCE FEE

 The Tuasan Falls entrance fee is 50 pesos.